 Twitter users enjoy cracking wise and, when some rednecks holed up in an Oregon federal building and engaged in an armed standoff with law enforcement, the social media site went in on them, firing off a flurry of burns that compared the inept, gun-toting fighters to Middle Eastern terrorist groups.

 The assumption that the right is less intelligent is woven into a fair amount of the left's insults and has been for decades.
-This slam plays upon that stereotype, insinuating that the opposition in unable to handle the complexities of a bowknot.
+This slam plays on that stereotype, insinuating that the opposition is unable to handle the complexities of a bowknot.